AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

   Scenario: Successful logout
     Given the user has an active session
-    When the user clicks "Logout"
+    When the user clicks the "Logout" button
     Then the session is terminated
     And the user is redirected to the login page
 ```